 The Casa dei Tre Oci in Venice presents the large retrospective "Mario De Biasi.
 Photographs 1947-2003 ”, dedicated to one of the greatest Italian photographers, tireless storyteller of the world, Mario De Biasi.
-The exhibition, which traces the entire production of the photojournalist, from the beginning of his collaboration with the magazine Epoca to the latest works, will open to the public - compatibly with any restrictive measures for the containment of the pandemic - from 12 March to 31 July 2021, curated by Enrica Viganò in collaboration with the Mario De Biasi Archive, organized by Civita Tre Venezie with Admira and promoted by the Fondazione di Venezia.
+The exhibition, which traces the entire production of the photojournalist, from the beginning of his collaboration with the magazine Epoca to the latest works, is curated by Enrica Viganò in collaboration with the Mario De Biasi Archive, organized by Civita Tre Venezie with Admira and promoted by the Fondazione di Venezia.

 As a result of the immense research in the De Biasi archive, the exhibition collects 216 photographs, half of which unpublished, and proceeds diachronically by thematic nucleus through ten sections, passing through the story of great historical events, exotic travels, portraits of powerful and famous characters, scenes of everyday life, anonymous faces, leading to the conceptual and the abstract.
 “It was time! - observes the curator Enrica Viganò.
 There was a need for an anthological exhibition that would celebrate Mario De Biasi's talent in all its facets.
 The neorealist amateur photographer, the Epoca photojournalist, the witness of history, the celebrity portraitist, the explorer of near and distant worlds, the visual artist, the interpreter of mother nature, the compulsive and creative designer.
 All his work is a hymn to life ”.